alexcg1/space_education/README.md

+# Introduction

-I'm putting together some ideas to improve space education by using hands-on technologies.
+I'm putting together some ideas to improve aerospace education by using hands-on technologies.
+This is still a work in progress, and written in a very informal style.
+For the final version I'll rewrite it into a more formal curriculum.

 I work in China sometimes, so if I reference China that's why!

 # Space Education is Abstract and Theoretical